START HERE →

 Best Non-Toxic Bean Bag Fillings: Kapok, Buckwheat, and Natural Latex

-• Kapok fiber: A soft, cotton-like natural fiber from the kapok tree that is lightweight (feels plush and cloud-like but can feel supportive), biodegradable, and finding them free from synthetic processing is easier to find.
+• Kapok fiber: A soft, cotton-like natural fiber from the kapok tree.
+It's lightweight (plush and cloud-like, yet able to feel supportive) and biodegradable, and options free from synthetic processing are increasingly easy to find.

-• Buckwheat hulls: A supportive and moldable filling made from natural grain hulls—popular in meditation cushions and pillows.
-They are generally natural, renewable, and biodegradable byproduct of buckwheat processing.
+• Buckwheat hulls: A supportive, moldable filling made from natural grain hulls—popular in meditation cushions and pillows.
+They're a natural, renewable, biodegradable byproduct of buckwheat processing.

-• Natural latex: Sustainably harvested from rubber trees, natural latex foam is soft, springy, supportive long-lasting, and free of toxic flame retardants (when properly sourced).
-Known for being more buoyant and springy than memory foam, adapting quickly to movement while still offering good support, shredded natural latex filling can also feel lumpy.
+• Natural latex: Sustainably harvested from rubber trees, natural latex foam is soft, springy, supportive, and long-lasting, and free of added flame retardants when properly sourced.
+Known for being more buoyant and springy than memory foam, it adapts quickly to movement while still offering good support, though shredded natural latex filling can also feel lumpy.

-Based on my experience with nontoxic pillows, I think a kapok- or buckwheat-filled bean bag chair would offer the most comfort while supporting a clean indoor environment.
+Based on my experience with nontoxic pillows, I think a kapok- or buckwheat-filled bean bag chair would offer the most comfort while supporting a healthier indoor environment.
 I haven’t tested these fillings in a bean bag form yet, but I have in pillows.
-You can adjust your firmness and support by adding or subtracting filling materials.
-They’re promising, healthier alternatives to conventional foam.
+You can adjust firmness and support by adding or subtracting filling.
+They’re promising, healthier filler alternatives to conventional foam.

 What Is TB 117-2013?